|Nutrition Facts (per serving)|

 How to Store

-- Refrigerate leftover beef taco filling in an airtight container within 2 hours and eat within 4 days.
+- Refrigerate leftover beef taco filling in an airtight container within 2 hours and eat within four days.

 - You may freeze taco meat filling for longer storage.
 Transfer the leftover taco meat to zip-close freezer bags or freezer containers and freeze it for up to four months.
 Thaw frozen taco meat in the refrigerator overnight.